fatal: not a git repository error occurs when you try to run a Git command but are not inside a Git repository.

 cd command to navigate to the correct path.

-For the second situation, you need to initialize the Git repository in your project folder.
-To do so, you need to navigate to the correct folder and then run the command
+If the problem is that you didn’t initialize your git repository, here is how to do that: You need to navigate to the correct folder and then run the command

 git init, which will create a new empty Git repository or reinitialize an existing one.